 As a basic example of GIGO, if you were to create a spreadsheet to keep track of your household budget, your total expenses (the output data) is only as accurate as the data input to account for your mortgage, rent, electric, gas, and other payments (your input data).
 With accurate input data your spreadsheet is a powerful tool to help keep track of your finances.
 With inaccurate input data, your spreadsheet is little more than useless.

 The same is true in all aspects of our lives.
-Prior to COVID-19, there was something profound about watching others perform at the very height of their talents, and on the very edge of their abilities.
+There is something profound about watching others perform at the very height of their talents, and on the very edge of their abilities.
 When my wife and I lived in San Francisco we would frequent the symphony, ballet, opera, and a couple of theaters just down the street from us often.
 When we moved to New York City we made the most of all of these same entertainment venues, while adding Broadway shows to the mix.

 I say this not to brag, but rather to express the importance of your input.
 While your input isn’t your output directly—after seeing My Fair Lady at the Lincoln Center I didn’t suddenly start singing “Oh, wouldn’t it be lovely?” pitch perfect—it does inspire you to sit down and work on your most important output.